In June and July 2019, we embarked on perhaps our most epic road trip to date ...

 The grounds around the castle are wonderfully maintained, so I recommend taking an hour to explore these before leaving.

-From here, we went south to Charles Fort, a spot we were very excited to drone; however, on this day the skies were full of mist and we could barely see the fort, let alone the river below.
+From here, we went south to Charles Fort, a spot we were very excited to use our travel drone; however, on this day the skies were full of mist and we could barely see the fort, let alone the river below.

 Kinsale is another lovely seaside town in Ireland, a place you could easily spend a few days exploring and relaxing in.